-Originally, food stamp coupons were purchased by participants.
-The difference between the face value of the coupons and the amount the participant paid was known as the "bonus value."
+The Food Stamp Act of 1984 (P.L.
+88-525) established the Food Stamp Program.
+Originally, participants were required to purchase food stamp coupons.
+The difference between the face value of the coupons and the amount the participant paid was known as the "bonus value".
 The amount paid for coupons varied according to household income.

-Legislation in 1971 established uniform national eligibility standards and uniform national benefit levels, required family allotments large enough to purchase a nutritionally adequate diet, provided free food stamps to the poorest recipients, required automatic cost-of-living increases in food stamp allotments, and established work-registration requirements for able-bodied adult household members up to age 65 (except students and those needed at home to care for children under age 18).
-Legislation in 1973 expanded the program (while phasing out the family food distribution program), provided for semi-annual allotments of coupon adjustments, and broadened the categories of persons eligible to participate.
-The 1973 legislation extended the program nationwide, requiring all states to participate in the Food Stamp program.
+Amendments to the 1964 Act, enacted in 1971 (P.L.
+91-671), established uniform national eligibility standards and uniform national benefit levels, required family allotments large enough to purchase a nutritionally adequate diet, provided free food stamps to the poorest recipients, required automatic cost-of-living increases in food stamp allotments, and established work-registration requirements for able-bodied adult household members up to age 65 (except students and those needed at home to care for children under age 18).

+The Agriculture and Consumer Protection Act of 1973 (P.L.
+93-86) expanded the program (while phasing out the family food distribution program), provided for semi-annual allotments of coupon adjustments, and broadened the categories of persons eligible to participate.
+This legislation extended the program nationwide, requiring all states to participate in the Food Stamp program.

-Major legislative changes in 1977 eliminated the purchase requirement and allowed households to receive only the bonus portion of their coupon allotments.
-Deductions from income were limited to a standard deduction, a 20-percent earnings deduction, and a limited combined excess shelter and child-care deduction.
+The Food and Agricultural Act of 1977 (P.L.
+95-113) made sweeping changes to the Food Stamp Program.
+It eliminated the purchase requirement and allowed households to receive only the bonus portion of their coupon allotments.
+Deductions from income were limited to a standard deduction, a 20-percent earnings deduction, and a combined excess shelter and child-care deduction.
 The poverty guidelines became the new eligibility limits and, for the first time, households receiving Aid to Families with Dependent Children (AFDC) or SSI payments were required to meet asset and income limits.
 The work registration requirements were tightened for students and for caretakers, whose children now had to be under age 12.
-Previously exempt, parents of children aged 12 or older were required to register for work.
-The age at which the registration exemption for older persons became effective was lowered from age 65 to age 60.
+Parents of children aged 12 or older were required to register for work.
+However, the age at which the registration exemption for older persons became effective was lowered from age 65 to age 60.

-Legislation in 1979 provided a medical deduction to aged and disabled persons, removed the limit on their shelter deduction, and tightened fraud provisions.
+The Food Stamp Act Amendments of 1979 (P.L.
+96-58) provided a medical deduction to elderly and disabled persons, removed the limit on their shelter deduction, and tightened fraud provisions.

-The 1980 legislation provided for an annual, rather than semi-annual, adjustment to benefit levels and the amount of the standard deduction.
+Legislation enacted in 1980 provided for an annual, rather than semi-annual, adjustment to benefit levels and the amount of the standard deduction.
 This legislation also restricted student eligibility.

-The Omnibus Budget Reconciliation Act and the Food Stamp and Commodity Distribution Amendments of 1981 mandated further changes in the Food Stamp program.
-For the first time, a "gross income" eligibility standard was applied to all households not containing an aged or disabled person.
+The Omnibus Budget Reconciliation Act (P.L.
+97-35) and the Food Stamp and Commodity Distribution Amendments of 1981 (P.L.
+97-98) mandated further changes in the Food Stamp program.
+For the first time, a gross income eligibility standard was applied to all households not containing an aged or disabled person.
 The earnings deduction was lowered to 18 percent.
 The updates to the TFP to account for inflation were postponed until October 1982 and the deduction limits were postponed until July 1983.
 For new participants, benefits for the first month were prorated from the day the application was filed.
 Boarders and persons who take part in strikes were excluded from the program and the definition of what constitutes a household was tightened.
 Provisions facilitating claims and overpayment collection and fraud recovery were also enacted.

-The program in Puerto Rico was replaced by a block grant and monthly reporting/retrospective accounting systems were made mandatory for all states effective October 1983.
-However, households composed solely of all aged or disabled persons, as defined above, were exempted from the monthly reporting requirements, and migrant households were exempted from both requirements.
+The program in Puerto Rico was replaced by a block grant.
+Monthly reporting/retrospective accounting systems were made mandatory for all states effective October 1983.
+Households composed solely of all aged or disabled persons, as defined above, were exempted from the monthly reporting requirements, and migrant households were exempted from both requirements.